Chapter 5 Molecular inference in practice

 Raw sequence data have a few properties that make them unusable for direct analysis:

-• They are fragmented.
-Many times the raw sequences do not span the full genome region of interest, and must be tiled together to predict longer regions.
+They are fragmented.
+Often the raw sequences do not span the full genome region of interest, and must be tiled together to predict longer regions.

 5.4.2 Identification of homologous genome regions

-It isn’t enough to collect and assemble sequence data from the taxa or interest, we need to collect and identify homologous sequences that represent regions that are shared because they derive the the same region in common ancestors of the taxa.
+It isn’t enough to collect and assemble sequence data from the taxa of interest.
+We also need to collect and identify homologous sequences that represent regions that are shared because they derive from the same region in common ancestors of the taxa.

-In some cases, such as the closely related virus genomes, genomes can be directly aligned with each other along their full lengths.
-In larger genomes, and transcriptomes, protein coding sequences are often extracted from the assemblies and are the focus of phylogenetic analyses.
+In some cases, such as with closely related viruses, genomes can be directly aligned with each other along their full lengths.
+In larger genomes and transcriptomes, protein coding sequences are often extracted from the assemblies and are the focus of phylogenetic analyses.
 There are various approaches to identifying homologous protein coding genes across taxa.
-One is to identify sequences for a pre-selected panel of genes that are selected because they tend to be present in most datasets, they have properties of molecular evolution that are well-suited to phylogenetic analysis, and their homology is thought to be easier to assess.
+One is to identify sequences for a preselected panel of genes that are selected because they tend to be present in most datasets, they have properties of molecular evolution that are well-suited to phylogenetic analysis, and their homology is thought to be easier to assess.
 Another is to compare all gene sequences across all species to identify homologous regions.
-This can be a bit more computational work, but has the advantage of being able to optimize gene selection to the data and question at hand.
+This is more computational work, but has the advantage of optimizing gene selection to the data and question at hand.

 5.5 Working with publicly available data

 Most phylogenetic studies include at least some publicly available data from previously published studies.
 Some rely entirely on publicly available data, while others add new sequence data as well.
-The primary repositories for DNA sequence data in published studies, including phylogenetic studies, are NCBI and EMBL-EBI.
-Many of the same data are available in each.
+The primary repositories for DNA sequence data in published studies, including phylogenetic studies, are NCBI, EMBL-EBI, DDBJ, and NGDC.
+Many of the same data are available across these platforms.

-Most phylogenetic studies deposit their raw data in public archives like the NCBI Sequence Read Archive, but these can require considerable processing (including assembly) before they can be used for phylogenetic inference.
-It can be hard to track down assemblies and other intermediate products that are easier to work with since they are not consistently deposited in centralized data archives.
-Wrangling publicly available data and getting it ready for analysis can be one of the most time consuming components of a phylogenetic inference project.
+Most phylogenetic studies deposit their raw data in these public archives, but the raw data can require considerable processing (including assembly) for use in phylogenetic inference.
+It is often hard to track down assemblies and other intermediate products that are easier to work with since they are not consistently deposited in centralized data archives.
+Wrangling publicly available data and getting it ready for analysis can be one of the most time-consuming components of a phylogenetic inference project.
 This is one of the major challenges to conducting phylogenetic analyses of DNA sequence data at this time.

 When I am interested in building a phylogeny for a particular group of organisms, one of my first steps is to take a look at the NCBI taxonomy browser.
 There you can enter a taxonomic group name, and select which data you would like to see (Figure 5.1).
 You can adjust the number of taxonomic levels to control whether you want to view just summaries for larger groups or get all the way down to the species level.